Towards a Software Architecture Description for Tax Compliance: Limitations

 \subsection{Panel Composition}

-Both representatives for the tax authorities come from only one country.
-Although the taxation standards are international and our panel consists of tax experts advising taxation internationally, our study may not fully capture the nuances in interpreting the standards.
-Therefore, our results only apply to the fundamentals of describing software architectures to tax authorities.
-Future research is required to address the nuances and country-specific specialization of international taxation.
+Both representatives of the tax authorities in our panel come from the same country.
+Although taxation standards relevant to transfer pricing are internationally harmonized and our panel consists of experts advising on international taxation, our study may not fully capture country-specific nuances in the interpretation and application of these standards.
+Consequently, our findings primarily apply to the fundamentals of describing software architectures for tax authorities.

+However, since the OECD transfer pricing guidelines aim to establish a common framework for assessing cross-border transactions, we consider the panel appropriate for evaluating the general suitability and interpretability of software architecture descriptions for taxation purposes.
+Future research is required to investigate country-specific specializations and jurisdictional nuances in greater detail.